 - VA loan: Like USDA loans, VA loansoffer 100% financing, meaning no down payment is needed.
 The loans are backed by Veterans Affairs and are only available to former or current members of the armed services and their widows.

 Choosing the right mortgage is as important as choosing the right home.
 The right lender can help you weigh the pros and cons of each mortgage option so you choose the one that works best for you.

 Apply for a USDA Loan With Assurance Financial Today

 Does a guaranteed USDA loan seem like the right choice for you?
 Start your application with Assurance Financial today.
-Our virtual assistant, Abby, will walk you through the application process in just 15 minutes.
 Our online application streamlines the paperwork process, so there’s no need to scramble to find the right documents.
 Get started today!